dlaydon/MERS_VacTrees/README.md

 The model assesses vaccine impact through the generation of inferred transmission trees, ("who-infected-whom") analysis, and the "pruning" of these trees to consider counterfactuals.
 The repository also contains code to compare various vaccination campaign strategies.
-Full details are available at ADD LINK.
+Full details are available at ADD LINK WHEN AVAILABLE.

 ## Building